Perform Keyword Research To Find And Place Keywords

 The number one rule for getting traffic to your website is to make your website easy to find when someone does a search on the major search engines.
 One way to do this is to use long-tail or broad match keywords.
-Don't worry about running out of ideas, because the search engines will provide you with millions of ideas.
+Don't worry about running out of ideas, because search engines will provide you with millions of ideas.

-Avoid Over Optimizing
+Use Keyword Density Checker Tools To Avoid Over Optimizing

 Keyword destiny is an indicator of the number of times the selected keyword appears on the webpage.
 Avoid excessive use of keywords, injecting them in an unnatural manner, and excessive word repetition.
-Using these poor tactics will likely get your site rejected or even flagged as fake or spam by the search engines.
-Your goal should be to natural sounding content.
+Using these poor tactics will likely get your site rejected or even flagged as fake or spam by search engines.
+Your goal should be to create natural sounding content.

 The accepted standard for keyword density is very low in measure, between 1% - 2%.
 To rank in the search engines you should keep your keyword density under 2%.
 A good general practice is to limit keyword density to once or twice per 100 words.